Producing the Goods — a London Foodie Walk

 You don’t need to be an expert to visit, though – just tell the staff what kind of cheeses you like (soft, hard, cow’s milk, goat’s milk etc) and they’ll let you sample away until you find something that satisfies your tastebuds.

 Just as customer-focussed are the staff at The Ginger Pig, just around the corner.
 While the Marylebone shop is where the cooked food is produced, this branch is just about the meat – fresh and aged.
 While we were there, a savvy local foodie came in to pick up some massive steaks.

 These weren’t just any steaks – she had asked that they be aged for 50 days! – that’s one dinner party we’d like an invitation to.
 While aging that long means that the outer parts of the cut are visually unappealing, underneath the meat has gained richness and flavour.
 As the butcher prepared the steaks we were seriously starting to drool.

 The butchers here are old-school, but not old, and it was wonderful to see how enthusiastic these guys were about their jobs.
 One reason they’re so passionate about what they do is that the company looks after the animals from the day they are born so they know they have great product to work with.

 The cuts of pig, cattle, sheep and poultry I saw were some of the best I’ve seen in a butcher shop anywhere in the world.

 And they don’t just care about the butchery.
 A simple inquiry as to the best places to try traditional British meat dishes saw Lara having to revert to shorthand to catch all the names as the three butchers argued over their favourite restaurants.

-It was heartening to see firsthand that London’s food scene is alive and well – and that the people producing the goods are its most passionate foodies!
+It was heartening to see firsthand on this London foodie walk that the city’s food scene is alive and well – and that the people producing the goods are its most passionate foodies!

 London For Foodies